kennersoft/kennerpim/docs/en/user-guide/products.md

 ![Channels panel](../../_assets/products/channels-panel.jpg)

-Irregardless of the activity state of the product record in the TreoPIM system, you can activate it for a separate channel, which is linked to it.
+Irregardless of the activity state of the product record in the KennerPim system, you can activate it for a separate channel, which is linked to it.
 To do this, select the `Active for channel` checkbox for the desired channel record present on the `CHANNELS` panel:

 ![Active for channel](../../_assets/products/active-for-channel.jpg)